As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 Most Rogue Like games.
 If any character dies, including the one you're controlling, they're gone forever.
 While there are typically magic items of resurrection, they usually take place right after "death", making them more of a saving throw.

-The first Fire Emblem game and remake gives you a staff that can bring back one slain party member.
+The first Fire Emblem game and the remakes give you a staff that can bring back one slain party member.
 As of the remake, most players use it to perform the Tiki/Falchion Bonus Chapter trick.
 The second game was much more lax, having springs on the map that revived characters, but they had limited uses.
 The fourth game also has a one use staff (that can be repaired for a very hefty price) that revived the dead.
-In the rest of the games, ignoring Casual Mode, all deaths are final.
+In the rest of the games, ignoring Casual Mode, deaths are final.

 In the Dragon Age series, this is one of the cardinal rules of magic.
 Even bringing someone back from the brink of death can be problematic.
 There are walking corpses and other zombies, but these are usually just dead bodies possessed by demons (which is why the Chantry advocates cremation).
 There have been two cases when the (very) recently killed people were brought back: Wynne and Evangeline de Brassard in Dragon Age: Asunder, but in both cases, it was the work of a very powerful spirit, who may or may not be The Maker himself, and the end result is more akin to Living on Borrowed Time: the moment said spirit leaves the resurrected body, the person dies for good.